 If you are making a whole-grain handmade artisan loaf, then yes, it is a bit healthier.
 It contains a great source of fiber, antioxidants, and other ways to help reduce the risk of diabetes among other health benefits.

 “This is the best recipe!
 I couldn’t be happier with the results.
 My family loved this, and it was so easy to make.
 I will make this time and time again.
 There is something so comforting about a warm slice of home made bread.”-Molly

 Artisan Bread Recipe

-- 1/4 ounce active dry yeast packet , or 2 1/4 teaspoons (can also use instant yeast)
+- ¼ ounce instant or active dry yeast packet , or 2 1/4 teaspoons

 - Slide the dough with the parchment paper underneath onto the hot stone.
 Quickly place either 1 cup of hot water in a small broiler pan or 5 ice cubes into the bottom of the oven and shut the door to trap the steam.
 Then bake for 25 minutes or until browned.

-- Allow to cool on a cooling rack and then slice the bread and serve.
+- Allow to cool on a cooling rack for at least 20 minutes.
+Slice the bread and serve.
 Store in a paper bag so it doesn't soften.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!